Anmore

 Anmore is a village in Metro Vancouver, British Columbia, Canada.
 It is north of the city of Port Moody and along the shores of the Indian Arm.
 Anmore is one of three politically independent village municipalities (municipalities with populations under 2,500) in the Greater Vancouver area, the others being its neighbour Belcarra, and Lions Bay.

 Etymology

 Anmore got its name from a local homesteader, F. J. Lancaster, who combined the names of his wife (Annie) and his daughter (Leonore) to make "Annore."
-This evolved into the village's current name.
+This evolved into the village's current name, "Anmore".

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Anmore had a population of 2,356 living in 744 of its 768 total private dwellings, a change of from its 2016 population of 2,210.
 With a land area of 27.53 km2, it had a population density of in 2021.